ElkanHub/PressClass/DOCS/PRESSCLASS/PressClass FAQ.md

 * Adjust outputs to meet local or national curriculum standards
 * Apply professional judgment when finalizing materials

-*(Placeholder: Insert supported curriculum frameworks, such as Ghana NaCCA, or alignment features.)*

 ---

 ### Can I customize the AI output?

 Yes.
 Teachers can edit, restructure, and refine all generated materials.
 Inputs such as learning objectives, grade level, and difficulty can be adjusted to better fit specific classroom needs.

-*(Placeholder: Insert customization options or examples.)*

 ---